interledger/web-monetization-projects/packages/coil-local-server/README.md

 - [x] Create graphql schema and stub out the resolvers
 - [ ] Create frontend with custom webpack config, react 18, react-fast-refresh

+  - The frontend could show balances and could be running on a separate server as the coil.com replica
   - add proxy support to the server (/gateway etc)
     - how to support websockets for /btp ?
       - https://javascript.tutorialink.com/webpack-dev-server-and-websockets

 - [x] DI System
+- [x] /handler.html
+- [x] /login
+- [x] /btp
+  - [ ] authentication
 - [x] Auth Service to sign tokens
   - login mutation
-  -
 - [ ] Storage
-  - just create an interface and use a typescript config file to start with
+  - [ ] just create an interface and use a typescript config file to start with
 - [ ] Privacy Pass tokens
   - just "pretend", don't REALLY need blinded tokens
   - see https://github.com/coilhq/web-monetization-projects/pull/645
   - [ ] can _probably_ just subclass AnonymousTokens in the extension and noop \_verifyProof
+    - [x] confirmed, just don't throw in \_verifyProof